This simple step-by-step fakeaway recipe guide lets you make your own Turkish-style takeaway lamb shish kebab skewers at home.

-Wondering how long to barbecue or bake your marinated meat kebab?
-Don't worry, we've got you covered!
-We'll let you know the cooking times for gas BBQ, charcoal BBQ, oven baking or on the grill.
+Are you wondering how long to barbecue or bake your marinated meat kebab?
+Don't worry—we've got you covered!
+We'll let you know the cooking times for gas BBQ, charcoal BBQ, oven baking, or on the grill.

 Jump to: